 3. Difficult to shoot from support side barrier

-4. Limits left right transitions between tafrgets
+4. Limits left right transitions between targets

 The Isosceles stance is a square to the target stance with your feet even and perpendicular to the target line.
 Your shoulders are square and your arms are fully extended and locked.
 It uses Skeletal alignment (arms locked).
-Arms aren't collapsing.
-Nothing stopping your wrists from bending upward in recoil.

 2. Quicker Follow On shots